The House of Trent

 The House of Trent is a 1933 British drama film directed by Norman Walker and starring Anne Grey, Wendy Barrie, Moore Marriott and Peter Gawthorne.
 It follows a doctor who faces both a scandal and a moral dilemma when a patient of his dies while he is making love to a press magnate's daughter.
 It was also released as Trent's Folly.

-The film was made at Ealing Studios.
+The film was made at Ealing Studios in London.